IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 ]
 ```

-In order to initialize physical Cell Merging with *"duplicate"* strategy we can use the default value of `mergeStrategy` to our advantage and do not set it:
+In order to initialize physical cell merging with *"duplicate"* strategy we can use the defaults to our advantage and not set the latter:

 **In JavaScript:**